foundata/guidelines/python-style-guide.md

   module for diagnostic messages in applications and reusable modules.
 - Create module loggers with `logging.getLogger(__name__)`.
-- Configure logging once at the application entry point, not during module import.
+- Configure logging once at the application entry point, not during module import, and make that configuration reversible: install handlers for the duration of one command and remove them afterwards.
 - Send machine-readable or requested result data to standard output and diagnostics to standard error.
+For a check, communicate the result through the exit status, not by requiring the caller to parse output.
 - Return a non-zero process exit status when a command fails.

 **You SHOULD:**